 “Research” calls up visions of white coats and laboratories, but in English it’s not so much the lab as the library, the archive, and the vibrant and changing culture that surrounds us.
-Penn possesses one of the great libraries of the world, with unmatched manuscript and printed book collections of medieval and renaissance literature, 18th- and 19th-century English and American fiction, Underground comics, Cookbooks, American Modernism, and more.
-Every year the English department offers dozens of courses that give students the opportunity to work with special collections at Penn and other Philadelphia archives.
+Penn possesses one of the great libraries of the world, with unmatched manuscript and printed book collections of medieval and renaissance literature, works of 18th- and 19th-century English and American fiction, underground comics, cookbooks, and more.
+Every year the English department offers courses that give students the opportunity to work with special collections at Penn Libraries and other Philadelphia archives.
 Other courses offer students the chance to do fieldwork for documentary and other kinds of writing projects.
-And the new Price Lab for Digital Humanities gives Penn a world-class center for cutting-edge digital research into language, literature, and culture.
+The Price Lab for Digital Humanities gives Penn a world-class center for cutting-edge digital research into language, literature, and culture.

 Students interested in research should talk to their professors and advisors to learn more about research opportunities and resources.

 The Center for Undergraduate Research & Fellowships (CURF) supports students as they pursue fellowships, scholar programs, and undergraduate research.
 To learn more, visit their website or schedule an appointment by calling (215) 746-6488 or emailing email@example.com.